コンテンツにスキップ

 Mayuko Niimura (Jazz Cafe Chigusa)

-Koichi Shibata, who has been the general director of this event for many years, was born in 1945 at an ironworks in Nishi Ward, Yokohama City, and is a true enthusiast.
-By the way, the definition of a "hamadakko" is someone who is cheerful, positive, has a strong sense of duty and humanity, and is a caring person.
-Mr. Shibata fits all of these criteria.
+Shibata Koichi, who has served as the general director of this event for many years, is a true Hamakko, born in 1946 in an ironworks in Nishi-ku, Yokohama.
+The definition of a "Hamakko" is straightforward, positive, loyal, and caring.
+Shibata fits all of these criteria.

-For example, I think that actively putting young people on the big stage is a sign of an ``addictive personality.''
-Although he has a desire to support young musicians, he is by no means soft on them.
-Even if there were ``discerning listeners'' who looked on with suspicion at first, they were quickly drawn into their performance.
+For example, I think that actively putting young artists on the big stage is a sign of the "Hamako" spirit.
+Although they want to support young musicians, they are by no means lenient on them.
+Even if there are "discerning" audience members who look on skeptically at first, they are quickly drawn into their performance.

-Mr. Shibata was born in 1945, which was, needless to say, a tumultuous period just after the war.
-In the center of Yokohama, there was housing for the American occupation forces, and there were also many entertainment facilities exclusively for them.
-Entertainment facilities were clubs, and club music at the time was jazz.
-In the chaotic atmosphere typical of a port town, you could hear big bands playing music from everywhere, and the whole town must have been swinging.
+Shibata was born in 1946, during the turbulent period immediately following the war.
+In the center of Yokohama, there were housing facilities for American occupying forces, and many entertainment facilities exclusively for them.
+Entertainment facilities were essentially clubs, and the club music of the time was jazz.
+In the chaotic atmosphere typical of a port town, big band music could be heard from all over the place, and the whole town would have been swinging.

-Growing up in such an environment, Shibata was fascinated by uplifting swing jazz and powerful big bands.
+Growing up in such an environment, young Shibata became fascinated by lively swing jazz and powerful big bands.

-This summer, Mr. Shibata published ``Big Band Encyclopedia,'' which introduces 600 bands and 1,300 jazz musicians.
-It is truly a large work of 400 pages.
+This summer, Shibata published the Big Band Encyclopedia, a massive 400-page work that introduces 600 bands and 1,300 jazz musicians.

-The book's publication anniversary party was held at a hotel in Naka Ward, Yokohama, and was a huge success, with many jazz musicians ranging from big names to young artists rushing to celebrate.
+The publication celebration party, held at a hotel in Naka-ku, Yokohama, was a huge success, with many jazz musicians, from established names to young talents, attending to celebrate.

-The venue was filled with laughter from beginning to end, reflecting Mr. Shibata's personality.
-It is guaranteed that the members in attendance will be mixed up and begin the session with a glass in hand.
-I was asked to sit in the last seat, and I was able to spend a happy time thinking from the bottom of my heart, ``Music is great, jazz is great.''
+The venue was filled with laughter from start to finish, a perfect reflection of Shibata's personality.
+It was also a given that the attendees would mingle and start jamming, glasses in hand.
+I was able to join them at the end of the party, and I had a wonderful time thinking from the bottom of my heart, "Music is great, jazz is great."

-``Congratulations, I hope it sells,'' I thought to say with respect, but he replied in his usual tone, ``You idiot!
-You're so annoying!''
-But right after that, I said, "Thank you."
-He said it with a shy smile.
+I intended to say with respect, "Congratulations, I hope it sells," but he replied in his usual tone, "You idiot!
+Shut up!"
+But right after that he said, "Thank you," with a shy smile.

 Related articles